Technology

 AUTONOMOUS SCIENTIFIC DISCOVERY

 Evaluation of the performance of a given molecule, material or device can be resource demanding but remains a tractable problem.
 The challenge lies in the inverse problem, i.e., the identification of designs with target properties since the configuration space can be enormous.
-It is desirable to circumvent the trial and error nature of the lab and accelerate innovation by using supercomputers to conduct virtual high-throughput experiments and by using intelligent algorithms, for example based on artificial intelligence, to automate the scientific process towards autonomous research labs.
-Development of workflows for integrating information streams from modeling (e.g. multiscale modeling), experiment (e.g. characterization), and other sources (e.g. literature) nevertheless pose challenges like devising effective protocols for information exchange at the interface of distinct but complementary knowledge domains.
+It is desirable to circumvent the trial and error nature of the lab and accelerate innovation by using supercomputers to conduct virtual high-throughput experiments and by using scalable, intelligent algorithms, for example based on machine learning, to automate the scientific process towards uncertainty-aware, autonomous research labs.
+Development of workflows for integrating information streams from modeling (e.g. multiscale modeling), experiment (e.g. characterization), and other sources (e.g. literature) nevertheless pose challenges like devising effective protocols for information exchange at the interface of knowledge domains.

 Schematic of (a) an agentic AI-based system for